Perfect Dark (cancelled video game): Development

 In September 2021, The Initiative announced they would be partnering with Crystal Dynamics on the game's development.
 Daniel Neuburger, who had previously directed several Tomb Raider games at Crystal Dynamics, was the game director, until he left The Initiative in February 2022.
 In the previous 12 months, a substantial number of developers had also left the company, citing a lack of creative autonomy and slow development progress as the reason for their departures.
 In May 2022, after Embracer Group announced that they had entered an agreement with Square Enix to acquire Crystal Dynamics, The Initiative confirmed that they would still continue to co-develop the game with the studio.
 In November 2022, Xbox Studios boss Matt Booty revealed that, after the departure of several senior staff members at The Initiative, the Perfect Dark team has been slowly rebuilding while dealing with the challenges of the COVID-19 pandemic and starting up a new studio.

+By June 2023, Perfect Dark was still in pre-production and roughly two to three years away from release.
+It was also revealed that Certain Affinity was involved in its development before The Initiative announced that they would co-develop the game with Crystal Dynamics.
+Due to multiple factors, including poor management and creative differences between both studios, progress on the game stalled.
+In 2022, after The Initiative partnered with Crystal Dynamics, development restarted under Unreal Engine 5 and was a bit more productive.
+There are plans for the game to follow an episodic format, but it could still change before release.
+It was also reported that The Coalition has been supporting both studios with their Unreal Engine expertise.
+Grant Kirkhope, who composed most of the original Perfect Dark score, expressed his desire to work on the game, but a new composer was chosen instead.
+In October 2024, it was reported that former Insomniac Games developer Brian Horton had left the studio, where he was acting as creative director on Marvel's Wolverine, to join The Initiative as Perfect Dark's new creative director over the summer.